 - Embryology and Developmental Biology

-The following are a few of the most commonly offered online anatomy and physiology courses.
+The courses we'll discuss here are among the most commonly offered online anatomy and physiology courses.

-- Basic Anatomy: Anatomy can be taken as a standalone course, independent of physiology.
-These courses teach the purpose and location of different parts of the human body.
+- A basic anatomy course can be taken independent of physiology.
+This type of course teaches the purpose and location of different parts of the human body.
 Students learn basics of anatomical terminology and then work through the parts, organization and relationships of major body systems.

-- Basic Physiology: Courses in physiology, sometimes called medical physiology, can also be taken independently of anatomy.
-Most of these are designed for students planning to follow programs in nursing or allied health sciences.
+- A basic physiology courses, sometimes called medical physiology, can also be taken independently of anatomy.
+Most of these courses are designed for students planning to follow programs in nursing or allied health sciences.
 Physiology courses build on knowledge of anatomy and add functions of organ systems.
 Basic concepts include homeostasis and cellular chemistry.

-- Basic Anatomy and Physiology: Distance education courses that combine anatomy and physiology are also designed for students planning to pursue a health career.
-Along with a focus on structures of organs and their systems, they include studies of cells, tissues and human development.
+- A distance education course combining the study of basic anatomy and physiology is also designed for students planning to pursue a health care career.
+Along with a focus on structures of organs and their systems, this class includes studies of cells, tissues, and human development.

-- Specialized Human Anatomy and Physiology: There are a number of advanced and specialized distance education courses in human anatomy and physiology.
+- There are a number of specialized human anatomy and physiology distance education courses.
 Some of these courses are for those planning a career in audiology and focus on the anatomy and physiology of the auditory system.
 Those interested in pharmacology may take a physiology course that teaches drug actions and pathophysiology.
 Allied health imaging sciences students often take a distance course in sectional anatomy.

-- Animal Anatomy and Physiology: Medical doctors, nurses and other healthcare specialists are not the only ones needing to know anatomy and physiology.
-Veterinarians and their allied career partners also need to understand the anatomy and physiology of animals.
-Besides basic courses in animal anatomy and physiology, there are specialty online courses that focus on either small - also labeled domestic - or large animals.
+- Medical doctors, nurses and other health care specialists are not the only ones needing to know anatomy and physiology.
+An animal anatomy and physiology courses is for veterinarians and their allied career partners who need to understand the anatomy and physiology of animals.
+Besides basic courses in animal anatomy and physiology, there are specialty online courses that focus on either small, also labeled domestic, or large animals.